JackParryQA/Core-Fundamental-Project/README.md

 ![Show Materials Page](./images/ShowMaterials.PNG)

 Clicking the 'Show Materials Used' button under a job on the home page will take you to a page which displays all of the materials used for a chosen job, as shown below.
 From there you can edit or delete what materials are used for the job.
+For some reason the 'not working' will not work not matter what I call from it.
+I've mentioned more on this in the know issues section.

 ![Show Materials Used Page](./images/ShowMatsUsed.PNG)

 Clicking the 'Edit Customer' button under a customer on the Customers Page will take you to a page which will allow the user to edit(update) a customers information, as shown below.
 Clicking the submit button on that page will take you back to the customers page.
-For some reason the 'not working' will not work not matter what I call from it.

 ![Edit Customer Page](./images/EditCustomer.PNG)